Protection of Personal Information Act no.4 of 2013 (POPI Act)

-The act was signed into law in 2013 and finally came into full effect on 1 July 2021.
+The POPI Act (POPIA) was signed into law in 2013 and finally came into full effect on 1 July 2021.

 Everyone is affected.
 Every single business will need to become compliant with this Act or face serious consequences.
 Every person and company is protected by this Act.

 POPI is meant to create openness and increase customer confidence in the organisation.
-In order to comply with POPI, you just need to:
+In order to comply with the POPI Act, you just need to:

 - Capture the minimum amount of required information, ensure it’s accurate and remove information that isn’t required.